angshukdutta92/python-projects/README.md

 # python-projects

-This file contains the projects made while learnign python
+This file contains the projects made while learning python